c-chiniquy/genetic-algorithm-car/README.md

-# Genetic Algorithm 2D Car Thing
+# A 2D Car Genetic Algorithm Solution Space Visualizer

 ## About the project